Derppening/RTLib/README.md

 If you are using CLion, you can skip all the terminal commands.
 However, you will have to specify the `CMAKE_TOOLCHAIN_FILE` variable manually in `Settings > Build, Execution, Deployment > CMake > CMake Options`.

+Note that if you are using the command line and at any point the CMake configuration is modified, the CMake cache must be regenerated for changes to apply.
+CLion users can skip this procedure, since CLion is automatically refresh the CMake cache if it detects a configuration change.

 ### Testing on a Device

 You should have either an ST-Link, USB-TTL, or JLink for your device.
 Check your mainboard if you are unsure.